-The administrative offices of the Colleges of Arts and Sciences and the Division of Humanities are located in this building.
+The administrative offices of the College of Arts and Sciences and the Division of Humanities are located in this building.
 There are classrooms and studios for art, broadcasting, communication arts, English, and foreign languages.
-A 200-seat theatre for lectures, recitals, and theatre productions and an art gallery displaying works of nationally recognized, contemporary American artists are also housed there.
-A computer lab is in this building.
+A 200-seat theater for lectures, recitals, and theater productions and an art gallery displaying works of nationally recognized, contemporary American artists are also housed there, as well as the office of the Red and Green (student newspaper) and a computer lab.